olson-sean-k/plexus/README.md

 ## Hashing Floating-Point Values

-When collecting an iterator expression into a graph or buffer, an indexer is used to index the geometry into buffers. `HashIndexer` is fast and reliable, and is used by `collect` (which can be overridden via `collect_with_indexer`).
+When collecting an iterator expression into a graph or buffer, an indexer is used to transform the geometry into raw buffers. `HashIndexer` is fast and reliable, and is used by `collect` (which can be overridden via `collect_with_indexer`).
 However, geometry often contains floating point values, which do not implement `Hash`.
-This means some thought is required when collecting iterator
-expressions: which indexer is used and what types are involved?
+This means some thought is required when collecting iterator expressions: which indexer is used and what types are involved?

 The [ordered-float](https://crates.io/crates/ordered-float) crate is used by the `ordered` module to ease this problem.
 Common geometric types implement